poanetwork/poa-chain-spec/README.md

-# chain.json for POA Network
+# chain.json for POA Network isntances

 Each network must have branch with `chain.json` and tools.
 Tools should be in `script` directory.

 ## Network IDs

-- 77 - Sokol (testnet)
+- 99 - Core, livenet
-- 78 - RED (pre-mainnet, testnet for redteam)
+- 77 - Sokol, testnet
-- 99 - POA (mainnet)
+- 78 - Red, testnet for security testing

 ## Contribution guides